mnslarcher/cs224w-slides-to-code/README.md

 # CS224W: Machine Learning with Graphs - Slides to Code (Unofficial)

-This repository is an attempt to convert the slides from awesome Stanford's "CS224W: Machine Learning with Graphs" course into code.
+This repository is an attempt to convert the slides from Stanford's "CS224W: Machine Learning with Graphs" course into code.
+The notebooks presented here include code to implement techniques hinted at in the lectures but not shown in the official labs.

+My initial plan was to cover all the lessons but already by the eighth the computation becomes challenging for Colab and I think these first eight are already a great introduction to the subject, I'll stop here.

-**Disclaimer: I am not a Stanford student and this material has not been reviewed by the course instructors, it is possible that it contains errors, if you find any please open an issue.**
+> **Disclaimer**: I am not a Stanford student and this material has not been reviewed by the course instructors, it is possible that it contains errors, if you find any please open an issue.

 A few useful links:
 * [CS224W | Home](http://web.stanford.edu/class/cs224w/index.html#schedule)